mmat1/skynet-ai-2025/adr/001-embedding-and-vector-stores.md

 last_updated: 02/13/2025
 ---

+## TODO: Determine the structure and components of the data pipeline, including the use of vector databases and embedding models.
+Decide whether to use custom embedding and vector solution, or use Azure Cognitive Search, Azure Synapse Analytics, or Azure Data Factory for automating the process of updating embeddings and vector stores.

 ## Status

 - The following statuses are considered valid and should be followed by a date; proposed, accepted, and superseded.
 Example;